Flying with a Baby: Tips for Before and During Your Flight

 • Little Squirts Bath Toys (sans bath) since they’re small and easy for baby to hold or chew; plus they’re easy to clean off and come in a large pack for backups in case they’re lost or several get dirty at a time.

-8. Diaper changes on a plane are a mild form of torture given the size of the bathrooms.
-And to be completely honest, we typically use overnight diapers and avoid changing unless absolutely necessary (parents of the year over here!)
-So I don’t have much to offer here other than good luck : ) Be sure to check with the stewardess about what you should do with a soiled diaper.
+• Diaper changes on a plane are a mild form of torture given the size of the bathrooms.
+And to be completely honest, we typically use overnight diapers and avoid changing unless absolutely necessary (parents of the year over here!).
+So, I don’t have much to offer here other than good luck : ) Be sure to check with the flight attendants about what you should do with a soiled diaper.
 They often prefer to throw it away in their garbage bag for collection versus in bathrooms that aren’t emptied quite as frequently.

 Finally… Take a Deep Breath and Remember